AimadSADOUK/HARANY-Sales-Performance-Analysis_SQL_Power-BI/README.md

 The HARANY Project showcases the power of data analytics in enhancing business decision-making and driving growth.
 Insights gained from the analysis can be used to refine product strategies, optimize resource allocation, and improve customer engagement.

+### Contact

+Feel free to reach out if you have any questions or if you're interested in collaboration:

+**Email: sadouk.aimad@gmail.com**

+Thank you for taking the time to read my report; I hope it provides valuable insights and fosters thoughtful discussions.

 # Vis#01: Power BI Visualization Overview
 ![image alt text](https://github.com/AimadSADOUK/HARANY-Sales-Performance-Analysis_SQL_Power-BI/blob/main/2-%20Page01.PNG)